Clarity-Digital-Twin/SeizureTransformer/docs/deployment/DOCKER_DEPLOYMENT_PLAN.md

 CMD ["/bin/sh", "-c", "echo SMOKE_OK"]
 EOF`
 - Compose status
-  - The provided `docker-compose.yml` references `Dockerfile.inference` and `Dockerfile.nedc`, which are not present.
-Treat it as experimental; prefer the single-image flow above.
+  - Legacy compose files have been removed to avoid confusion.
+Prefer the single-image flow above (`Dockerfile` / `Dockerfile.gpu`) or author your own Compose if needed.

 ## 🎯 Our Specific Requirements